PhongTong/How-to-CAD-Creo/README.md

 * Learning how to make an exploded view of an assembly.
 * Learning how to create an engineering drawing of an assembly (including exploded views).

-**Session Activity:** Using the tools learned on Session 7, we’ll design two instruments, namely:
+**Session Activities:** Using the tools learned on Session 7, we’ll design two instruments, namely:
 * A [Cymbal](https://m.media-amazon.com/images/I/51gusSfg9kL.jpg) stand.
 * A [Bell](https://m.media-amazon.com/images/I/612tOrfhocL._AC_SX679_.jpg) kit with stands.